DrA1ex/ReverseProxy/README.md

 # Reverse Proxy

-This is a simple Reverse Proxy implementation.
-It allows you to access remote server in DMZ-Network without external IP/Internet access.
-Reverse proxy support any TCP protocol such as SSL/TLS
+This is a simple implementation of a reverse proxy that allows you to access a remote server in a DMZ network without external IP or internet access.
+The reverse proxy supports any TCP protocol, including SSL/TLS.

-Proxy consisnt of 2 components:
+The proxy consists of two components:
-- **Remote Server** that listen to incoming connections from external network and proxying traffic through to **Agent** (a secure server)
+- **Remote Server**: Listens to incoming connections from the external network and proxies traffic to the **Agent** (a secure server).
-- **Agent** that connects to external **Remote Server** and proxying incoming/outcoming traffic to/from a secure server
+- **Agent**: Connects to the external **Remote Server** and proxies incoming/outgoing traffic to/from a secure server.

-## How it works
+## How it Works
-- **Agent** is proxying all traffic to a secure server without any access from extenral network
+- The **Agent** proxies all traffic to a secure server without any access from the external network.
-- **Agent** connects to **Remote Server**, placed in external network and it's proxying all incoming packets, so secure server may not has external IP at all or Firewall may block all incoming connections from WEB.
+- The **Agent** connects to the **Remote Server**, which is placed in the external network, and proxies all incoming packets.
+Therefore, the secure server may not have an external IP at all, or the firewall may block all incoming connections from the web.
-- **Remote server** listen to incoming connections.
-For external clients **Remote server** acting just like a target server (e.g. some database or file server)
+- The **Remote Server** listens to incoming connections and acts as a target server for external clients (e.g., a database or file server).
-- **Remote server** interacts with **Agent** with special packets which represents tarffic between external client and internal server
+- The **Remote Server** interacts with the **Agent** using special packets that represent traffic between the external client and internal server.

 ## Connection diagram